sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 `urlMatch` restricts the application of a config group to pages where the URL contains the provided text string.
 For example: `urlMatch: 'cart'` will only apply that config group to the cart page, or `urlMatch: 'shirt'` will only apply that config group to products where the word 'shirt' is present in the URL.

 `supportedCountryCodes` controls which countries in which to show the widget based on IP address.
-By default, the value is `['US', 'CA', 'IN']`.
+By default, the value is `['US', 'CA', 'IN', 'PR', 'GU', 'MP', 'AS', 'VI']`.
 However, country codes can be added or removed as desired.
 Alternatively, `forcedShow: true` allows the widget to show for all visitors, regardless of IP address.

 `hideClasses` allows the Sezzle widget script to hide other elements on the same page, such as an old custom Sezzle widget or an old BNPL provider's widget.
 Values should be given as a class or array of classes.